Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Man is man–there’s nothing like man–wherever you go on planet Earth there’s man and man is unique.
+Is man unique?—there’s nothing like man—wherever you go on planet Earth, there’s man and man is unique.
 What makes man unique?

 The Explanation asks this question in Audit of the Universe and gives plenty of evidence of how man is unique.
 Click here to go to the index of Audit, The story of life and humankind starts in chapter 7.
 But there’s another even deeper question: Why is Man unique?
 For the answer to that, I will answer that in Origin of Humankind, book 5 in The Explanation series.

 Sorry to keep you in suspense, but each puzzle piece in its time.
 Today a lot of people have a hard enough time making a difference between animals and humans.
 True, we have a lot in common, but there are plenty of characteristics that clearly differentiate the two species.

 I don’t usually refer to philosophers for concepts and ideas, but in this extract from Audit of the Universe, I do give their viewpoint on man’s uniqueness.
 I don’t adhere to their philosophies but respect their approach.

 Here you have the thoughts of philosophers who have spent much time mulling over this vital question of—who is man—and have written down their conclusions.
 These include true attributions with a logically drawn conclusion.
 There is nothing hypothetical here, these are real experienced capacities of man with which I believe we can all agree.

-As Galacti our roving travel guide reporter might put it: “This is not Sam’s (the author) definition of man.
+As Galacti, our roving travel guide reporter might put it: “This is not Sam’s (the author) definition of man.
 This is how people have defined man over the centuries.
-All Sam is doing is bringing these points together to define the major traits of mankind.”
+All Sam is doing is bringing these points together to define the major traits of humankind.”

 The Philosophies of why is Man Unique?

 Philosophers have clearly noticed how the minds of animals and man are more than quantitatively different.
 They have a different quality to them, as well.
-There are certain qualities unique to man.
-Let’s see how some of the philosophers pinpointed these traits:
+There are certain qualities that make man unique.
+Let’s see how some philosophers pinpointed these traits: